unoplatform/uno.extensions/doc/Learn/Http/HttpOverview.md

 }
 ```

-See the [tutorial](xref:Uno.Extensions.Http.HowToRefit) for more information on using Refit.
+For more information on using Refit, see the [Quickly Create a Strongly-Typed REST Client for an API tutorial](xref:Uno.Extensions.Http.HowToRefit).

 ## References